leerobertdyer/erin_dawn/README.md

 - Add ability to filter products by "series".

-- Drag and Drop order change for store items
+- Drag and Drop order change for store items MOBILE NEEDS HELP

 - Check different browsers.
 Style in safari for admin is janky
     - Specifically in hero